Contractor Succeeds At the Supreme Court Against Public Owner – Obtaining Fee Award and Determination The City Acted In Bad Faith

 - Externship, Office of the United States Trustee, 2009

-- Content Editor and Co-Author, King County Bar Association Washington Lawyers Practice Manual, Construction Law Chapter (2015-Present)
+- Content Editor and Co-Author, King County Bar Association Washington Lawyers Practice Manual, Construction Law Chapter (2015-2017)

-- Swinging Deals – Should Crane Swing Agreements Cost Money?, NWLawyer (February 2015).
+- Swinging Deals – Should Crane Swing Agreements Cost Money?
+NWLawyer (2015)

 - Nothing Natural About It: Still Searching for a Solution to the Chapter 11 Stamp Tax Exemption, 33 Seattle University Law Review 1349 (2010)